1% at Asda

 Pheromone diffusers work by releasing comforting chemicals that cats naturally give off from their body, which can help to relieve stress.
 You can also get these in a spray form, which are perfect to use all over the house if your cat likes to explore.

-Whether you’re moving across the road or packing up to a whole new city, having comprehensive pet insurance for your furry friend is incredibly important.
-Here at Asda Money, we offer a range of pet insurance cover types, including Accident Only, Value, Vital Lifetime and Superior, for both cats and dogs.
-All levels of cover include a free 24-hour vet helpline too, so there’s always somebody on hand if you need advice.
+Whether you’re moving across the road or packing up to a whole new city, having pet insurance for your furry friend is incredibly important.
+Here at Asda Money we have a range of pet insurance cover types available.
+Find out more about Asda Money Pet Insurance provided by Legal & General here.

 Find this story useful?
 Share it with a friend